MervCodes

 run: npm test

-• on — Defines the trigger events.
-Here we run on pushes and PRs to main.
+• on — trigger events.
+Pushes and PRs to main.

-• steps — Sequential actions within a job.
-Each step is either a pre-built action (uses) or a shell command (run).
+• steps — pre-built actions (uses) or shell commands (run).

-Without caching, npm ci downloads every dependency on every run.
-For a typical Node.js project, that's 30-90 seconds wasted.
-Let's fix that.
+Without caching, npm ci downloads everything on every run.
+That's 30-90 seconds wasted.

 jobs: